jkischkel/dotfiles/README.md

 Dotfiles
 ========

 Some of my dotfiles and scripts.
+Needs solarized scheme.